© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/shoreham-adur-tidal-walls-scheme/shoreham-adur-tidal-walls-scheme

-The risk of flooding to coastal settlements around the UK is high and increasing due to sea level rise and to an increase in extreme rainfall events from the effects of climate change.
-The Environment Agency has carried out extensive modeling to determine the likely extent and range of the potential flood events over the next 100 years.
+The risk of flooding to coastal settlements around the UK is high and increasing due to sea-level rise and an increase in extreme rainfall events from the effects of climate change.
+The Environment Agency has carried out extensive modelling to determine the likely extent and range of the potential flood events over the next 100 years.

-The scheme is separated into 10 reaches, or lengths of the estuarine bank.
-The design of the defences varies between the reaches as they have different characteristics and are subject to different pressures and potential flood impacts.
+The scheme is separated into 10 reaches, or lengths, of the estuarine bank.
+The design of the defences varies between the reaches.

-The Environment Agency held consultation events in 2014 and 2015 to gain feedback on the designs.
-They have taken the feedback received on board and have incorporated changes into the detailed designs.
-The feedback has included recommendations from the Environmental Impact Assessment, input from various experts and consultation with stakeholders and the local community.
+The Environment Agency held consultation events in 2014 and 2015 to gain feedback on the designs and they have incorporated feedback into the detailed designs.

 Images from the scheme can be found in the Environment Agency Shoreham Adur tidal walls Flickr album.